fleschutz/PowerShell/Docs/list-repos.md

-## list-repos.ps1 - Lists the details of all Git repositories in a folder
+## list-repos.ps1 - Lists Git repositories

-This PowerShell script lists the details of all Git repositories in the given folder.
+This PowerShell script lists the details of all Git repositories in a folder.

 ## Parameters
 ```powershell